jimregiandrew/rocket-lab/README.md

 You can run multiple device_simulators (e.g. in other windows) to get more simulated test devices.
 Change the DeviceName and MulticastPort for each new test device.
 (Have a look at run.sh).

 # Notes
-Not having written socket code before, having written relatively simple python scripts only, and not using PyQt before made this a challenging task for me.
-But I learned a lot!
-The pytyhon programs does not do plotting nor define/use pass/fail criteria.
-I don't think these would be difficult to add but I ran out of time, having spent most of it on the areas that were new to me.
-I use a single thread event loop for both the python and C++ code.
+1. This is very much proof-of-concept code
+2. Comments are woeful.
+That I should have fixed but time constraints got me.
+3. I use a single thread event loop for both the Python and C++ code.
 I went down the path of using threads in Python (with slots/signals) but realized that I wouldn't get something going in time.
 Nonetheless, a single thread is easier to reason about, and  simpler can often be better.
+4. No experience with writing socket code, no experience with PyQt, and having experience with relatively simple python scripts only, made this a challenging task for me.
+But I did learn a lot!
+The pytyhon program does not define (or use) pass/fail criteria.
+I don't think these would be difficult to add but I ran out of time, having spent most of it on the areas that were new to me.